godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter* | is_anti_aliased()       |
 +----------+-------------------------+

-Anti Aliasing draws a small ring around edges.
-This ring fades to transparent.
-As a result edges look much smoother.
+Antialiasing draws a small ring around the edges, which fades to transparency.
+As a result, edges look much smoother.
 This is only noticeable when using rounded corners.

 .. _class_StyleBoxFlat_property_anti_aliasing_size: